evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_gt_weissach/_index.md

 ### Charge port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
 The connector types vary between the different markets.
 This model uses [**J1772**](../../../../technology/charging/connectors/#j1772) for North America and for Europe, [**TYPE2**](../../../../technology/charging/connectors/#type-2).
-See full specifications for all markets.
+For complete specifications for all markets, refer to the full specifications.

 {{<evkxdisplayaddarticle />}}